siavashmonfared/siavashmonfared/mentorship_page.md

 ### Mentor, The Summer Undergraduate Research Fellowships (SURF) , Caltech

-I mentored five students during Caltech's flagship undergraduate research program.
-Together, we explored the physics of entangled non-convex granular particles.
+As a postdoctoral scholar, I have and continue to mentor students participating in Caltech's flagship undergraduate research program, SURF.
+Here are some examples of the projects that we have explored together:

 - Jade Leong (University of Massachusetts Lowell) - [Mechanical behavior of entangled, non-convex granular particles: experimental analysis of the angle of repose](/pdf/Jade_Leong_SURF_Final_Presentation.pdf).
 - Katheryn Wang (Harvey Mudd College) - [Uniaxial compression of discrete S shaped particles](/pdf/Katheryn_Wang_Final_Presentation.pdf).